Nithish-code17/Nithish-code17/README.md

 ## About Me

-I am an Artificial Intelligence and Machine Learning student with a strong interest in Java backend development and intelligent automation.
+I am an Artificial Intelligence and Machine Learning student with a strong interest in Python backend development and intelligent automation.

 I enjoy taking a real-world problem, understanding the workflow, designing a clean solution, and building the complete system from data processing to user-facing features.